When in a story someone or something can only be seen by a select group of people

 - Older Than Radio: Goethe's poem Der Erlkönig... or, according to an alternate interpretation, the child was hallucinating the Erlkönig as he was dying.

-- An Inversion, in the His Dark Materials trilogy, the Specters from Cittŕgazze can only be seen by older people.
+- Inverted in the His Dark Materials trilogy; the Specters from Cittŕgazze can only be seen once you reach puberty.
+Unfortunately, as soon as you can see them, they can see you...

 - In Peter Pan, only kids can make it to Neverland.